-This summer, WCAMP will be conducting a call surveys for American bullfrogs and Green frogs from the beginning of June through August!
+This summer, WCAMP is conducting call surveys for American Bullfrogs and Green Frogs from the beginning of June through August!
 Its easy and fun.
 Check out the self tutorial below:

-The first step is to learn how to identify American Bullfrog and Green Frog calls:
+The first step is to learn how to identify American Bullfrog and Green Frogs:

 - How to Identify American Bullfrog and Green Frog Calls: Learn to identify the different calls made by American Bullfrogs and Green Frogs through various sound clips and videos.

 - Quiz yourself!
 Think you know your calls?
 Test your skills with this mini quiz.